-- Use anchor charts to gather background information from students. - Encourage students to reflect upon, learn from, and revise their thinking and performance.
+- Encourage students to reflect upon, learn from, and revise their thinking and performances.
 Use a Creative Process that places an emphasis on reflection, feedback, evaluation, and revision. - → Allow students to self-assess using rubrics or checklists. - → Use peer assessment and review to help students internalize the requirements for high-quality academic work and to provide insight into student understanding. - → Explicitly model a process of revision for students using your own work.
 Model the language for students to identify and talk about their understandings and misunderstandings of material. - → Conference with individual students, focusing on strengths as well as areas of growth.
-Encourage conversations where students are allowed to express misunderstandings (such as asking students to bring a question about the material to you every day). - Eliminate vague terms like "Good job!"
-Instead, provide concrete examples of students' strengths and areas of growth. - → Decide where the most pressing concerns are with a student's work and focus in. - → Give ample feedback in the midst of projects or assignments, not just when a final product is submitted. - (a) If you notice a consistent misunderstanding in student work, invite students to work with you one on one.
+Encourage conversations where students are allowed to express misunderstandings (such as asking students to bring a question about the material to you every day). - Provide written, descriptive feedback on work, letting students know you read their work and that you value what they wrote. - → Place sticky note questions on student work to encourage them to review their work and provide suggestions about areas of growth. - → Use a comment "sandwich" where areas that need improvement are mixed in with positive comments. - → Eliminate vague terms like "Good job!"
+Instead, provide concrete examples of students' strengths and areas of growth. - → Give ample feedback in the midst of projects and assignments, not just when a final product is submitted. - Use rubrics to help students understand academic expectations and to clearly see how they can reach goals. - Build in time for student self-evaluation and encourage students to use comments to revise and improve upon their work. - if you notice a consistent misunderstanding in student work, invite students in to work with you one on one.

-My teacher writes notes on my work that help me do better next time.
+SPS item My teacher writes notes on my work that help me improve.

-ENCOURAGE A CULTURE OF GROWTH AND REVISION that encourages student to see mistakes as a natural and necessary part of learning.
+ENCOURAGE A CULTURE OF GROWTH AND REVISION that encourages students to see mistakes as a natural and necessary part of learning.

-• Provide written, descriptive feedback on work, letting students know you read their work and that you value what they wrote.

-- → Place sticky note questions on students' work to encourage them to review their work and provide suggestions about areas of growth. - → Use a comment "sandwich" where areas that need improvement are mixed in with positive comments. - Eliminate vague terms like "Good job!"
-Instead, provide concrete examples of students' strengths and areas of growth. - → Decide where the most pressing concerns are with a student's work and focus in on those. - → Give ample feedback in the midst of projects or assignments, not just when a final product is submitted.
+- Provide written, descriptive feedback on work, letting students know you read their work and that you value what they wrote. - → Place sticky note questions on student work to encourage them to review their work and provide suggestions about areas of growth. - → Use a comment "sandwich" where areas that need improvement are mixed in with positive comments. - → Eliminate vague terms like "Good job!"
+Instead, provide concrete examples of students' strengths and areas of growth. - → Decide where the most pressing concerns are with the student work and focus in. - → Give ample feedback in the midst of projects and assignments, not just when a final product is submitted. - Use rubrics to help students understand academic expectations and to clearly see how they can reach goals. - Build in time for student self-evaluation and encourage taking teacher comments into consideration. - if you notice a consistent misunderstanding in student work, invite students in to work with you one on one.